wondolee/accessibility/README.md

 ![map vac cen car 60](https://user-images.githubusercontent.com/61145109/142977088-afd1da77-e63a-44fd-b3be-2324aead8f8e.png)

 ## Introduction
-This is a repository to provide R codes with public datasets necessary for exploring inequalities in access to COVID-19 vaccine for England that accounts for spatial disparities in vaccine uptake using spatailly clustered regression model (developed by Sugasawa, S. and Murakami, D.).
+This is a repository to provide R codes with public datasets necessary for exploring inequalities in access to COVID-19 vaccine for England using spatailly clustered regression model (developed by Sugasawa, S. and Murakami, D.).

 ## Authors
 * Won Do Lee ([Transport Studies Unit](https://www.tsu.ox.ac.uk/people/wdlee.html), School of Geography and the Environment, University of Oxford)
-* Hannah Budnitz
+* Hannah Budnitz ([Transport Studies Unit](https://www.tsu.ox.ac.uk/people/wdlee.html), School of Geography and the Environment, University of Oxford)
-* Tim Schwanen
+* Tim Schwanen ([Transport Studies Unit](https://www.tsu.ox.ac.uk/people/wdlee.html), School of Geography and the Environment, University of Oxford)
-* Gordon Stokes
+* Gordon Stokes ([Transport Studies Unit](https://www.tsu.ox.ac.uk/people/wdlee.html), School of Geography and the Environment, University of Oxford)

 ## Running the R Code
 Please check the instructions on the code folder in advance.